ixofoundation/ixo-cellnode/api.md

 Note: the legacy name for Cell Node was Project Data Store \(PDS\).

-A Cell Node is a decentralised data processing and storage node.
+A cell node is a decentralised data processing and storage node.
 This has a public API and private API.
 Public API requests do not require cryptographic signatures.
 All other requests must be signed and adhere to the capabilities that have been granted to the signer.

 ### Public API